polterguy/phosphorusfive/README.md

 running its code version through e.g. Visual Studio, or installing the binary release on for instance a Linux/Ubuntu server.
 The default source installation has no dependencies besides .Net/Mono, unless you want to install additional _"apps"_ through its Bazar.

+### Cloning Phosphorus Five

+Phosphorus Five has several _"submodules"_.
+The most important one being [Micro](https://github.com/polterguy/micro).
+If you get weird styling issues as you clone Phosphorus Five, make your you have Micro inside of your _"/core/p5.webapp/modules/"_ folder.

 ## Creating your own apps

 Phosphorus Five is created in C#, but relies upon _"Hyperlambda"_.
 Hyperlambda is a modularised web application programming language, for